KSAT Medal giveaway with SA Live

 🎟️ Cost: FREE to the first 200 people in line

 Arrive early, grab your place in line, and get ready to shout “¡Viva Fiesta!” as you snag this year’s KSAT medal.
-Once they’re gone, they’re gone - so dust off your flower crowns, throw on your brightest Fiesta gear, and meet the SA Live team at TruFit Athletic Clubs for Fiesta vibes and KSAT fun!
+Once they’re gone, they’re gone - so dust off your flower crowns, throw on your brightest Fiesta gear, and meet the SA Live team at AHIA for Fiesta vibes and KSAT fun!

 Marty is the KSAT Insider Events Director for KSAT 12.